Formula 1 Fuel: What Fuel Do F1 Cars Use?

 To ensure an F1 car doesn’t run out of fuel during a race, team engineers start making calculations on how much fuel is used per lap throughout winter testing, then refine their calculations race by race based on modifications made to the car, and the conditions at each race to get their team to the finish line.

-Throughout the free practice sessions of a race weekend, different race pace will be used to simulate certain periods of the pre-planned race strategy, to allow the engineers to adjust their calculations accordingly.
+Throughout the free practice sessions of a race weekend, different race paces will be used to simulate certain periods of the pre-planned race strategy, to allow the engineers to adjust their calculations accordingly.

-The car is then fuelled for the race based on these calculations, with the aim to have enough fuel to make it to the end of the race with the least amount of extra weight being carried.
+The car is then fuelled for the race based on these calculations, with the aim of having enough fuel to make it to the end of the race with the least amount of extra weight being carried.

 Can you use normal fuel in a Formula 1 car?